 Can I filter search results in the Data Catalog by IOOS data provider or platform operator?

-No, not at this time, however this is on our road map.
-With development of standardized metadata profiles to represent this information in incoming metadata from the IOOS RAs and DACs, the CKAN catalog software could be extended to provide richer filtering options including concepts such as data provider or platform operator.
-For more information on planned work on this, see: https://github.com/ioos/catalog/milestone/4.
+Partially.
+The CI_RoleCode in ISO 19115 with a value of "originator" is used as the value of the data provider field.
+With development of standardized metadata profiles to represent this information in incoming metadata from the IOOS RAs and DACs, the CKAN catalog software could be extended to provide richer filtering options including concepts such as RA or platform operator.
+For more information on planned work on this, see: https://github.com/ioos/catalog/milestone/7.

 How do I identify oceanographic forecast model output datasets in the Catalog versus oceanographic observations?

 At the moment, there is not a straightforward technique for this.
 We hope to address this deficiency in the near future.
 As part of an upcoming development milestone (https://github.com/ioos/catalog/milestone/7), we will be investigating enhancements to both the CKAN software as well as developing metadata conventions to better enable our data providers to tag oceanographic forecast model output in a distinctive way that could then be represented in the Data Catalog interface to users.
 Also, the ability to filter data by time coverage should compliment a forecast model tagging capability to search for data covering present time onward.

 .
 Climate and Forecast Conventions: http://cfconventions.org/

 .
 Attribute Conventions for Dataset Discovery: http://wiki.esipfed.org/index.php/Attribute_Convention_for_Data_Discovery